OctopusDeploy/docs/src/pages/docs/releases/channels/index.md

 Channels allow to you to configure rules to ensure that package versions and Git resources that meet specific criteria can be deployed using the channel.

 When creating a release for a channel with rules, an option can be configured on the project to allow the channel rules to be ignored.
-This option is disabled by default on new projects, but can be enabled using in project settings.
+This option is disabled by default on new projects, but can be enabled in project settings.

 ### Package version rules {#version-rules}